-As the hard insurance market lingers it is in the best interest of risk managers to take control of their D&O risk by getting an early start on renewals.
-Here’s why.
+The D&O market is rapidly changing; risk managers should still take control of their D&O risk by getting an early start on renewals.
+Here’s why:

 An early start can include two phases:

-- The first is consideration of the specifics of the renewal, the possibility of capacity constraints, the potential need for replacing specific insurers on the program or whether the organization may need to increase its limits.
+Consideration of the specifics of the renewal: new capacity entrants – meeting with and performing some pre-marketing to determine potential for new capacity interest, the potential need for replacing specific insurers on the program or whether the organization may need to increase its limits.

 In each case, it’s wise to partner with your broker on an early kickoff for renewal.
 Ultimately, an early start sets the stage for a coordinated and thoughtful approach to the D&O renewal process.

-Current market conditions are evolving, but remain challenging, prompting more communication with insurers, with an increased emphasis on telling the company’s story in the insurance market, particularly if it’s necessary to replace or attempt to add capacity.
+Current market conditions are evolving and improving, prompting clear communication with insurers for the best results.
+An increased emphasis on telling the company’s story in the insurance market, particularly if it’s necessary to replace or attempt to add new capacity is also important.

 Early meetings with incumbent markets can be an important part of that communications process, strengthening the relationship between buyer and insurer and helping the buyer recognize changes in the market that will shape the ultimate renewal strategy.
 Approximately six months before renewals might be a good time to introduce the business to other insurers not yet on the D&O program.